Frequently Asked Questions

 What sports do you have?
 What athletic division are you?
 Are athletic scholarships available?

-Maryville University continues reclassifying to NCAA Division II athletics in 2009-2010, as the Saints begin competition in the prestigious Great Lakes Valley Conference.
-We offer baseball, basketball, cross-country, golf, soccer, tennis and track & field for men.
-For women, we offer basketball, cross-country, golf, soccer, softball, tennis, track & field and volleyball.
+We offer baseball, basketball, cross country, golf, soccer, indoor and outdoor track & field and wrestling for men.
+Women’s sports sponsored by Maryville include basketball, cross country, golf, soccer, softball, swimming & diving, tennis, indoor and outdoor track & field and volleyball.
 Athletic scholarships are available.

 Do you have fraternities and/or sororities?